Skip to main content

 PeerSense's institutional manufacturer capital stack:

-**Total institutional manufacturer SBA stack:** $15M+ across the three programs (plus 10-30% borrower equity per layer).
-Total SBA-backed financing routinely covers facility + equipment + working capital with 20-year predictable cost structure.
+Total institutional manufacturer SBA stack: can run $15M+ across distinct-project 504s + a $5M 7(a) + MARC (plus 10-30% borrower equity per layer).
+Total SBA-backed financing covers facility + equipment + working capital with 20-year predictable cost structure.
 Conventional bank financing of the same project typically requires 5+ separate facilities + recurring renewal cycles + tighter financial covenants + materially higher blended cost.

-When layering: the 504 funds 90% of facility purchase, the 7(a) funds 90% of equipment, MARC revolves $5M against AR + inventory + equipment.
+When layering: each 504 funds ~90% of a distinct facility project, the 7(a) funds 90% of equipment (within its $5M cap), MARC revolves $5M against AR + inventory + equipment.
 The borrower's effective equity outlay is ~10% per layer = ~$3M total equity on a $25M+ total project.
+Non-manufacturers cannot replicate this, their combined SBA exposure is bound by the $10M cumulative cap (effective July 4, 2026), with any balance above SBA limits funded by conventional or private-credit layers.

 What PeerSense Does for SBA Decisions